<

 "It says we're unpredictable," Likely said.
 "We can do anything on any given Sunday to be able to put as much points on the board as possible."

-Currently ranking first in rushing (1,056) and ninth in passing (1,182), this Ravens offense could become the first in the franchise's 29-year history to finish in the top 10 in both categories. --Jamison Hensley
+Currently ranking first in rushing (1,056) and ninth in passing (1,182), this Ravens offense could become the first in the franchise's 29-year history to finish in the top 10 in both categories. -- Jamison Hensley

 Commanders: Everything stems from Daniels' ability, combined with offensive coordinator Kliff Kingsbury's playcalling.
 Daniels leads the NFL with a 77.1 completion percentage and is third in QBR at 73.2.
 But his ability to extend plays has been pivotal.
 Daniels became the first player in NFL history to throw for 1,000 yards and rush for at least 250 in his first five career games.
-He's injected life into the franchise.
+He has injected life into the franchise.

 "He's able to pull the ball down on looks that aren't great and go get it himself," receiver Noah Brown said, "and he's also able to put the ball where it needs to be when it's time for that.
-It's hard to stop." --John Keim
+It's hard to stop." -- John Keim

 Who, or which group, has exceeded expectations?